 Telehealth, also called online counseling, internet counseling or telemedicine, is quickly becoming a popular medium for individual therapy and couples counseling.
 This is due to improved technology, client convenience and reduced cost.
 I am happy to announce that I’m now able to offer online counseling to both former and new clients for individual therapy, couples counseling and premarital counseling.

 What is Online Counseling and How Does it Work?

 Video counseling is extremely simple to initiate and is HIPAA secure and compliant, guarding the client’s confidentiality.
 All is needed is high speed internet and a computer.
 I’ve even had clients use the video function over their smart phone because their computer battery died!
 Telephone counseling can be done via your cell phone or landline and gives clients a little more flexibility as far as location since they are not dependent upon internet.
 I prefer video for new clients and for couples because it allows me to form a better relationship with them and I can see visual cues.

-What are the benefits and Limitations of Internet Counseling?
+What are the Benefits and Limitations of Telehealth Counseling?

-Internet counseling offers several benefits.
+Telehealth counseling offers several benefits.
 One is reduced cost as compared to in-office counseling.
-My standard fee was $150 per session when I worked out of my San Diego office.
-With no overhead, I’m now able to offer the same therapy for $65 per session.
+I’m able to offer the same quality counseling for a reduced rate.
 Another benefit is increased convenience of setting up an appointment since clients no longer have a commute and aren’t tied to traditional office hours.
 Another benefit is the convenience of having session take place in the comfort of my clients’ own home.

-The limitations of internet counseling center around possible interruptions caused by technological failures and reduced ability for me to see non-verbal cues from clients such as body language.
+The limitations of telehealth counseling center around possible interruptions caused by technological failures and reduced ability for me to see non-verbal cues from clients such as body language.
 I have found that after a relatively short period of time, the inability to observe some non-verbal cues is inconsequential because of the relationship formed between me and my client.
 Regarding interruptions caused by technological failure, this is very rare and has not been an issue.

 What Does it Cost?